 Whether you’re looking to take up a new hobby, add some personal flair to your decorations, or simply take a few moments to relax during the winter, this list of easy Christmas paintings is bound to offer something that takes your fancy.

-Christmas can be a busy time of year – there are gifts to buy, dinner to cook and peace and quiet can be hard to come by – but I find that nothing goes better with a glass of mulled wine than a few pots of paint and a blank canvas.
+Christmas can be a busy time of year – there are gifts to buy, dinner to cook and peace and quiet can be hard to come by – but I find that nothing goes better with a glass of mulled wine than a blank canvas and a few pots of paint.

 Gloomy winter evenings can be a drag, and with vibrant tones, fast drying times and a glossy finish, acrylic is the perfect medium for adding a touch of festive joy.